FlorentinTh/MyoRatio/README.md

 # or
 $/> pnpm run release && pnpm run publish
 ```
+> [!NOTE]

-> **NOTE:** once the publish command is completed, a github action workflow will be triggered and the release will be automatically created in the remote repository populated with the installers for both platforms.
+> Once the publish command is completed, a github action workflow will be triggered and the release will be automatically created in the remote repository populated with the installers for both platforms.

 ### Manually Release Installers

 If you want to manually create the release installer, follow these instructions:

+> [!IMPORTANT]
-> **NOTE:** for the macOS platform you will need to install the ```create-dmg``` package on the application project.
+> For the macOS platform you will need to install the ```create-dmg``` package on the application project.

 ```powershell
 # Move to the application project folder